 The Venice Museum & Archives houses four permanent exhibits and two changing exhibits.
 Here is a list and a short summary of what is on display at the museum for the 2017/2018 Season.

 Venice’s Inhabitants: The Unique Cultural Heritage of the Land on the Gulf

-The exhibit will become a new permanent display in the VMA’s Main Gallery focusing on the development of Venice, Florida.
+The exhibit is the featured permanent display in the VMA’s Main Gallery focusing on the development of Venice, Florida.
 The exhibit answers the questions: What gives Venice its unique character?
 How was the Venice area developed?
 What were the challenges and triumphs that gives Venice its unique historical character visible here now in the present day?
 Come discover these answers for yourself!